OSGP/Documentation/Architecture/Performance.md

 This chapter describes the results of a performance test, to give potential users an indication of the system requirements for the platform.

-The Platform (OSLP) was tested with the following setup:
+The Platform (OSLP) was tested with the following AWS setup:

 Systems: